revelaction/privage/README.md

 When listing the encrypted files, `privage` scans all encrypted files, retrieves the encrypted header payload and decrypts it, presenting the header.

-When writing the encrypted file, `privage` hashes the decrypted header and uses the hash as name of the encrypted file.
+When writing the encrypted file, `privage` hashes the header and the public age key, and uses the hash as name of the encrypted file.
 Encrypted `privage` file names look like this:

     425020f87e753ebe4dba67a872de04b7ce7350a63af9f74c1b7c4d633b41573c.age
     5e107b8e3b57411d5661d05e54f755408dd12c831a6b63e8033885c211da1317.age